1980 Pope's Cafeteria shooting: Appeals

 On September 11, 1984, the Missouri Supreme Court upheld the death sentence and murder conviction of Maurice Byrd, and dismissed his appeal.
 Byrd reportedly argued that the jury was biased in sentencing Byrd to death, and the death penalty was disproportionately applied in his case given that he was African-American and the victims were White, and claimed that the testimony of Byrd's second wife should not have been used against him as evidence, and the hypnosis was improperly used on a witness.
 However, the arguments were rejected in the appeal itself.

 Subsequently, in February 1985, the U.S. Supreme Court denied Byrd's appeal and finalized his death sentence.
 Byrd was originally scheduled to be put to death by the gas chamber on October 27, 1987, and five days before the tentative execution date, U.S. Supreme Court Justice Harry Blackmun refused a request from Byrd to delay his execution.
 However, on October 26, 1987, the eve of his scheduled execution, Byrd was granted a stay of execution to grant him additional time to pursue further appeals.

 On June 27, 1989, the 8th Circuit Court of Appeals rejected Byrd's appeal.
 One of Byrd's grounds of appeal was that as an African-American, he was unfairly judged and convicted by an all-White jury, where African-Americans were unfairly excluded and it breached his constitutional rights to a fair trial.
 However, this argument was rejected due to the court finding no evidence to corroborate Byrd's allegations.

-A year later, a new death warrant re-scheduled Byrd's execution for March 22, 1990, although U.S. District Judge John Francis Nangle granted Byrd a second stay of execution in light of a pending appeal.
+A year later, a new death warrant rescheduled Byrd's execution for March 22, 1990, although U.S. District Judge John Francis Nangle granted Byrd a second stay of execution in light of a pending appeal.

 On August 15, 1991, the 8th Circuit Court of Appeals overturned a court order to stay Byrd's execution, and within hours of the ruling, the Missouri Supreme Court approved another death warrant and set a new execution date for August 23, 1991.
 The U.S. Supreme Court rejected Byrd's final appeal hours before his execution was slated to be carried out, and the Missouri governor John Ashcroft also denied an appeal for clemency and refused to commute Byrd's death sentence to life imprisonment.